tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 * the calibration adjustment factor is also stored in EEPROM as the default on startup

-As a result - as long as the reference voltage is accurate(!) - this approach is agnostic with regards to any input attenutation set in the input voltage divider.
+As a result - as long as the reference voltage is accurate(!) - this approach is agnostic with regards to any input attenuation set in the input voltage divider.

 #### How Calibration and Voltage Conversion Works